“After eight seasons, get ready for something NEW.”

 Both O’Neill and Mitchell had excellent leadership styles, and each of them was suited to the dynamics of their team.
 O’Neill commanded a team of young, semi-green individuals, while Mitchell led a group of experienced colleagues.
 Approaching his leadership from a new angle made for an interesting shakeup in the character dynamics.

-Everyone talks about how Richard Dean Anderson’s humor was the best reason to watch Stargate SG-1 (at least, one of the best reasons).
+Everyone talks about how Richard Dean Anderson’s humor was the reason to watch Stargate SG-1 (at least, one of the reasons).
 And I believe the show certainly lost something when he left.

-From that moment in ‘Avalon’ (S9, Ep1) where he yells out “SEE!
+From that moment in ‘Avalon: Part 1’ (S9, Ep1) where he yells out “SEE!
 That’s what I’m talkin’ about” to his chastising Teal’c because “bullets bounce!”, Mitchell offers a fresh, more positive, and energetic approach to the story, and to its sense of humor.
 And just like O’Neill’s humor was perfect for his era, Mitchell’s was perfect for his.

 At the beginning of the show, the Stargate Program was a fledgling operation with only nine SG teams.
 Our heroes were just discovering how the Stargate worked, the dos and don’ts of gate travel, how to engage in off-world relations, and more.
 But as the show grew, the in-universe Stargate Program grew.
 If I can draw another Star Trek comparison, it’s the difference between the Kirk-era and the Picard-era.
 Kirk’s Enterprise was “cowboys in space.”
 Picard’s Enterprise lived in a much more established world that was less of a “final frontier.”
 It’s the same here.
 The O’Neill years were the “cowboys in space” era.
 SG-1 spent eight years exploring the galaxy, building relationships, establishing treaties, and, yes, beating bad guys.
 We literally got to see the Stargate Program built from the ground up.